Sphereon-Opensource/eidas-signature-client/README.md

 val origData = OrigData(value = pdfDocInput.readBytes(), name = "example-unsigned.pdf")

-val certProvider = CertificateProviderServiceFactory.createFromConfig(
+val keyProvider = KeyProviderServiceFactory.createFromConfig(
     settings = providerSettings, // See above for examples )
-// The factory has returned a Local Certificate Provider with PKCS#12 HSM support at this point
+// The factory has returned a Local Key Provider with PKCS#12 HSM support at this point

-// Create a local signature service, which uses alias/strings to denote the certificates to use val signingService = AliasSignatureService(certProvider)
+// Create a local signature service, which uses kid/strings to denote the certificates to use val signingService = KidSignatureService(keyProvider)

-val alias = "example" // The alias is HSM specific and is <certificate Id>
+val kid = "example" // The kid is HSM specific and is <certificate Id>

 val signatureConfiguration = SignatureConfiguration(
     signatureParameters = SignatureParameters(